SandyRodger/launch_school_books/http_book.md

 - All these files were sent from a **server** to your browser (the **client**) by an application protocol called **HTTP**. (which is why URLs in your browser search bar start with 'http://'.
 - HyperText Transfer Protocol acts as a link between applications and transfers hypertext documents.
 - HTTP follows a simple model:
-  - a client makes a request to a server and waits for a response. (**request response protocol**).
+  - A client makes a request to a server and waits for a response. (**request response protocol**).
 These request and response messages are like text messages or strings, which are formatted in a language the other machine understands.

 HTTP has been through several changes since its inception: